aliadelabc/World-Of-Speech/README.md

 # Result Screen
  Your resulted rank is now displayed.
     <br />
-You can Try Again the practice useing <Try Again> button.
+You can Try Again the practice using <Try Again> button.